 - The International Maritime Dangerous Goods (IMDG) code covers transportation of dangerous goods by sea.

-- The International Air Transport Association (IATA) publishes a set of Dangerous Goods Regulations based on a set of internationally agreed provisions known as the ICAO Technical Instructions.
+- The International Air Transport Association (IATA) published a set of Dangerous Goods Regulations based on a set of internationally agreed provisions known as the ICAO Technical Instructions.

-Knowing the regulatory frameworks that apply to the carriage of dangerous goods is a start, but it’s not enough.
-You need to know the precise hazards associated with chemical transportation both on-site and off-site, and you need to incorporate some best practices for chemical transport that can reduce the risk of a chemical incident.
+Knowing the regulatory frameworks that apply to the transportation of dangerous goods just the first step.
+You also need to know the precise hazards associated with chemical transportation both on-site and off-site, and you need to incorporate best practices for chemical transport that can reduce the risk of a chemical incident.

 The Hazards of Chemical Transportation

-There are several possible hazards that can result from accidents involving chemical transportation, and the UN classifies dangerous goods based on the prime threats that they pose.
+The UN classifies dangerous goods based on the prime threats they post, and there are several possible hazards that can result from chemical transportation accidents.
 The following list covers the nine broad classifications of hazards:

 - Explosives—naturally, such substances pose the threat of explosion when in transport

-- Flammable liquids—such liquids can easily catch fire, damaging buildings, the environment, or causing injuries/fatalities
+- Flammable liquids—such liquids can easily catch fire, damaging buildings and/or the environment, or causing injuries/fatalities

-- Flammable solids—aside from certain solids being flammable, some solids can spontaneously combust, while others can form a flammable gas when in contact with water
+- Flammable solids—certain solids are flammable, others can spontaneously combust, and other solids can form a flammable gas if in contact with water.

-- Oxidizing substances—oxidizing chemicals can speed up the development of a fire, make a fire more intense, or cause combustible materials to burn spontaneously without the presence of an obvious ignition source
+- Oxidising substances—oxidising chemicals can speed up the development of a fire, make a fire more intense, or cause combustible materials to burn spontaneously without an obvious ignition source present

 - Toxic substances—such chemicals are split into both toxic chemicals and infectious chemicals

-- Corrosive substances—corrosive materials present health hazards by burning the skin and eyes, or damaging the respiratory tract
+- Corrosive substances—corrosive materials can present health hazards, such as burning the skin and eyes, or damaging the respiratory tract

 Chemical Transport On-Site Best Practices

-Perhaps the more common and routine form of chemical transportation occurs when moving chemicals from room to room or between buildings on the same site, such as a university campus or factory site.
+Perhaps the more common form of chemical transportation would be the movement of chemicals from room to room or between buildings on the same site, such as a university campus or factory site.
 Even though it might seem like the chances of an accident are slim over such short distances, special precautions must be taken to avoid an accident.
 Some best practices for the transport of hazardous substances on-site are:

 - Always use secondary containment by placing bottle, jars, or other chemical containers in a tray or other carrier when moving chemicals on-site.